 What to Take

 You will be on the move a lot, so our advice is to pack as lightly as possible.
 Your baggage should be clearly labelled and restricted to one soft compact suitcase, sports bag, or backpack, no larger than 30cm(height) x 30cm(width) x 60cm(length), maximum 15kg, plus a daypack.
-Luggage limits on airlines are strictly enforced, and due to limited vehicle capacity, the cost of transporting any luggage beyond these restrictions is the responsibility of the client.
+Due to limited vehicle capacity, the cost of transporting any luggage beyond these restrictions is the responsibility of the client.
 Please note, if you are travelling with a large amount of luggage and wish to leave a portion of it at the start hotel, this is indeed possible as storage facilities are available.

 It is important to pack clothes for warm days and cool evenings, as well as a warm jacket for early morning safaris.
 Light, quick-drying, practical clothes are advisable for this safari trip.
 A set of smart casual clothes is also advisable for your time in Nairobi.